Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 - High price point

-6. Bowflex BXT326 Treadmill
+7. Bowflex BXT326 Treadmill

 Best Treadmill for Cardio

 The Bowflex BXT326 Treadmill packs a robust 4.0 hp motor that handles speeds up to 19 km/h with incline levels ranging from 0 to 15%.
-It weighs 138 kg, which is close to the Proform Pro 9000 Treadmill, and supports a user weight of 180 kg.
+It weighs 138 kg, close to the Proform Pro 9000 Treadmill, and supports a user weight of 180 kg.
 The treadmill also has 11 workout programs that provide a range of options to keep you motivated and challenged.

-Unlike the Proform PRO, however, includes a smaller 9-inch LCD screen that displays key workout metrics and is compatible with the Bowflex JRNY app for personalised coaching and adaptive workouts.
+Unlike the Proform PRO, however, it includes a smaller 9-inch LCD screen that displays vital workout metrics and is compatible with the Bowflex JRNY app for personalised coaching and adaptive workouts.
 Additional features include heart rate monitoring, a burn metre to track calories burned, and an automatic 3-speed fan to keep you cool during intense sessions.
 The treadmill also has Bluetooth connectivity, USB ports, and handrails for safety.

 Pros